 According to Shawn Young, constant progression is a metaphor for learning.
 Some types of games allow you to evolve continuously, without losing points.
 Thus, the student is invited to adopt a growth mentality and a position of lifelong learner.

-Finally, it is important to stress that the game has an undeniable impact on the players.
-Research on the subject has made it possible to identify impacts, in particular on motivation, commitment, inclusion, academic results, and the use of technologies in the classroom.
-What is more, the experts present noticed the effects on the person at the level of leadership, risk taking, change of perspective, taking charge by the student actor, pleasure, collaboration as well as culture change at the classroom and even school level.
+Finally, it is important to point out that the game has an indisputable impact on the players.
+Research on the subject has made it possible to identify effects, in particular on motivation, commitment, inclusion, academic results, and the use of technology in the classroom.
+What is more, the experts present noticed the effects on the person in terms of leadership, risk taking, change of perspective, taking charge by the student actor, pleasure, collaboration as well as culture change at the classroom and even school level.

 “Just because you're having fun doesn't mean you're not learning. "- Benjamin Lille